usefulalgorithm/personal-website/drafts/november-listenings.md

   ![](https://f4.bcbits.com/img/a3696645020_10.jpg)

-  Another classic from Thou & Co.
+  Another cool release from Thou & Co.
 Somehow it feels like a grunge album...

   [8.2/10]